J-141/AutoKeybot/src/AutoKeybot/ConsoleCommands.md

 ## add [loop] [RoutineIdentifier]

 ## create [loop] [TemplateIdentifier] [word-list]
-crete routine from template. will also add to routine list. the identifier would be template name_word1_word2_...
+create routine from template. will also add to routine list. the identifier would be template name_word1_word2_...

 ## remove  [RoutineIdentifier]